Research Assistant in Analysis and Modelling of Neural Dynamics - Strand, London, WC2R 2LS

 About the role

-This is a full time (35 hours per week), and you will be offered a fixed term contract until 11 January 2026 (maternity cover).
+This is a full-time post (35 Hours per week), based at Guy’s Campus, and you will be offered a fixed term contract for 3 years, starting no earlier than the 1st November 2025.

 This advertiser has chosen not to accept applicants from your region.